self-improvements/study-springframework/spring-batch/README.md

-# Spring Batch Auto Configuration Classes
+# Spring Batch Auto Configuration Class

 If you annotate `@EnableBatchProcessing`, spring application will run some configuration classes automatically.